Planning for the Future of

 Proposed Solution

-At its meeting on May 2, 2022, the task force approved the REPLACE IN PLACE option as its recommendation to the School Board.
+The Indianola Community Task Force has taken the lead on finding solutions to our high school facility and capacity challenges.
+At its meeting on May 2, 2022, the task force approved the REPLACE IN PLACE option as its recommendation to the School Boad.

 REPLACE IN PLACE